trip5/Matrix-Fonts/README.md

 The original author does not have any objection to relicensing of Robey Pointer's modifications (in this file) in a more permissive license.
 See the discussion at the above blog, and also here: http://opengameart.org/forumtopic/how-to-submit-art-using-the-3-clause-bsd-license

+### The following notice applies to all fonts

-As such, all of these fonts are released under the CC-BY License: https://creativecommons.org/licenses/by/4.0/
+All of these fonts are released under the CC-BY License: https://creativecommons.org/licenses/by/4.0/